IntelLabs/kAFL/docs/source/reference/workdir_layout.md

 # kAFL Workdir

-The `workdir` is used by kAFL to accumulate results and communicate with Qemu and other processes.
+The `workdir` is used by kAFL to accumulate results and communicate with QEMU and other processes.
 It is the primary location for inspecting the status of a previous or still running kAFL session.
-Also, any [post-processing steps such as triage or coverage analysis](analysis.md) typically builds up on an existing workdir.
+Also, any post-processing steps such as triage or coverage analysis typically builds up on an existing workdir.

 ## Usage Conventions